Information for organisers of International Permaculture Day events

 - have a ‘welcoming’ person to greet visitors as they enter

 - set up an information table and crew it throughout the event; this can also serve as the location of the welcoming person

 - ensure there are plenty of your organisation’s membership application forms as well as site/course/other information

 - ensure there is someone to talk to visitors and answer questions

-- if the site is open to self-guided visits, have a knowledgable person wandering around to assist people and answer their questions.
+- if the site is open to self-guided visits, have a knowledgeable person wandering around to assist people and answer their questions.

-Include on our event registration list that people sign on entry (for insurance purposes in Australia) that the event will be videoed/photographed if you plan to do this and how the images will possibly be used.
+Include on your event registration list that people sign on entry (for insurance purposes in Australia) that the event will be videoed/photographed if you plan to do this and how the images will be used.
 This signifies their acknowledgement that this will happen.

 The mobile phone with its camera is today’s notebook.
 Attendees will want to photograph/video what they see and this is usually good publicity if they post to social media.
 This is why it is useful to have a tidy, good-looking site.

 Ensure all volunteers/staff have a clear understanding of how the day will proceed, what to do in case of an emergency or injury and other important information.

 Let’s design how we will wind up: